 Don’t forget, it’s not always a black and white choice between doing everything yourself –vs- instructing a solicitor to do everything for you.

-In your FREE Information Pack, you will discover:
+In your DIY Probate Pack, you will discover:

 And much more……

-This is a book about getting probate without a solicitor – but ultimately it’s about the EMPOWERMENT and CONFIDENCE that comes when you know how to deal with your loved one’s final wishes yourself.
+This is about getting probate without a solicitor – but ultimately it’s about the EMPOWERMENT and CONFIDENCE that comes when you know how to deal with your loved one’s final wishes yourself.

 And what’s really great is that….
 You Can Be Absorbing This Information In The Next 60 Seconds!